MicrosoftDocs/Viva/Viva/insights/Tutorials/solutionsv2-task.md

 ## Define the plan

-1. Open [Workplace Analytics](https://workplaceanalytics.office.com).
+1. Open [the advanced insights app](https://workplaceanalytics.office.com).
 If prompted, sign in with your work account.

 2. In **Plans** > **New plan**, you can learn about and select the type of plan you want to create, such as a _Focus plan_, a _Collaboration plan_, a _Wellbeing plan_, or the _Seller success plan_.